dfin-ai/simpleso-payment-gateway/README.md

 - **Select SimpleSo Payment Gateway:**
   Scroll down to find and select the SimpleSo Payment Gateway among the available payment methods.
 - **Enter API Keys and Order Status:**
-  Enter the API keys obtained from your DFin account into the respective fields:
+  Enter the API keys obtained from your SimpleSo account into the respective fields:
   - Title: SimpleSo Payment Gateway
   - Description: Secure payments with SimpleSo Payment Gateway.
   - Public Key: [Your Public Key]